Trix (dinosaur): Discovery

 In 2012, Naturalis Biodiversity Center at Leiden, the largest natural history museum of the Netherlands, planned to open a new exhibition hall in 2017.
 In order to increase the structural number of visitors from 300,000 to 400,000 per annum, the management decided to try and procure an authentic Tyrannosaurus skeleton, preferably one excavated by the museum itself.
 In September 2012, a museum delegation travelled to the US to contact the Black Hills Institute, a company that had been involved in nine Tyrannosaurus excavations.
 As it happened, the BHI had just received a report from a farmer in Wyoming about a Tyrannosaurus discovery.
-Senior Naturalis paleontologist John Vos immediately visited the site and identified the remains as those of Tyrannosaurus.
+Senior Naturalis paleontologist John de Vos immediately visited the site and identified the remains as those of Tyrannosaurus.
 As it was late in the season, it was decided to postpone the excavation until the next Spring.
 In April and May 2013, the site was thoroughly excavated, but apart from some foot bones, a skeleton proved to be absent.
 However, five Triceratops skeletons were present elsewhere on the farm land and procured by the museum for exhibition.

 On the evening of 27 May 2013, Blaine Lunstad, an amateur paleontologist, and his wife Michele Lunstad who is of Dutch descent, stumbled upon some bones in the "East Pasture", part of the land of farmer Lige M. Murray, fifty kilometres south of Jordan, Montana.
 Local fossil hunter Clayton "Dino Cowboy" Phipps confirmed that it was a tyrannosaur skeleton.
 Rumours of the find reached the BHI, which informed Naturalis.
 In August 2013, a team of paleontologists from the Naturalis Biodiversity Center, now headed by Anne Schulp, again travelled to the US.
 From 29 August to 9 September they unearthed a big and remarkably complete Tyrannosaurus rex specimen.
 The fossil was found in the Hell Creek Formation.
 The pattern of geomagnetic reversal showed it had an age of at least 67 million years.
 The excellent preservation had been caused by the skeleton being surrounded by a three metres thick sandstone lens with a high chalk content, neutralising damaging acids.
 The Black Hills Institute collaborated with the team in the excavation, which was also assisted by Phipps and the Lundstads.
 On 5 September, paleontologist Philip Manning of the University of Manchester performed a lidar-laserscan of the site surface to precisely determine the position of all bones.

 In May 2015, a CAT-scan of the skull was made in a large industrial scanner of the Fraunhofer Entwicklungszentrum Röntgentechnik of the Fraunhofer Institut at Fürth in Germany.